samharperpittam/cucumber-framework/README.md

     "contact": "[data-id='contact']"
 }
 ```
 The above is a selection of elementKeys that exist within the Home page of the application.
-The following cucumber feature would read the json file and try to match one of the elementKeys.
+The following cucumber statement would read the json file and try to match one of the elementKeys.

 `And I click the "create" button`